dihar/lemon-state/README.md

 ![logo](images/lemon-logo.jpg?raw=true "logo")
 # lemon-state

-Very simple state manager for react, based on hooks.
+Very simple state manager.
 No action constants, providers and HOCs, only one function in component.
 The component updates only when update used properties.
 Type-safe checked with state types.

 ## install